Master of Arts in Teaching: Foreign Languages

 of study leading to New York State certification for teaching Spanish, Italian, French,

-and German in the secondary schools (grades 7-12), with an
+and German in the secondary schools (grades 7-12), with extension options for

 Department of Hispanic Languages and Literature, the